vbrown608/jekyll-portfolio/_blog_posts/rails-email-privacy.md

 On EFF's Action Center Platform, users register for an account using their e-mail address.
 We require each email addresse to be unique - if an email address is already taken by another user, registration should fail.

 This created a problem for us: let's say an attacker wanted to know if alice@example.com was an EFF supporter.
-They could visit the app and attempt to register a new account with the email address alice@example.com.
+They could visit the app and attempt to register a new account with the email addresse alice@example.com.
 If their registration failed, they would know alice@example.com was already a user.

 ![Screenshot of the user registration page with bad email privacy setup.
 Users see an error message letting them know the email they tried to register is already taken.](/images/signup-bad-privacy.png){:class='center'}
 *__Bad:__ Visitors can figure out which email addresses are registered with the Action Center.*{:class='caption'}